 FAA Requiring Registration

 If you have not heard, the FAA is requiring registration of your heli, plane and quads.
 That is right, if your airborne R/C vehicle is over .55 pounds and less then 55 pounds you will have to register them.
-The AMA is trying to work something out and has asked that we hold off for now.
 For more details go to the AMA web site (http://www.modelaircraft.org/).

 2016 Membership is now open for renewal.
 Please hit "Join Club or Renew" button above and follow directions.
 The system automatically cross-checks your AMA status so do not proceed if you are not current (2016) with the AMA.